BradFran/SuperconductorTcPredictor/README.md

 ## Overview:

-An attempt at improving RMSE and R2 scores for the prediction of critical temperature (Tc) with the data set, using feature selection, feature engineering, model selection, hyperparameter tuning and enesmbling.
-Additionally investigate alternate train-test splits and train-test-validate splits for model tuning.
+An attempt at improving RMSE and R2 scores for the prediction of critical temperature (Tc) using the existing data set.
+Methods include feature selection, feature engineering, model selection, hyperparameter tuning, enesmbling as well as investigating alternate train-test splits and train-test-validate splits for model tuning.

 ## Tools: